heilaaks/snippy/docs/dev/SCRIBBLING.md

     # How to include
     > https://www.reddit.com/r/Python/comments/1bbbwk/whats_your_opinion_on_what_to_include_in_init_py/

-    # Class hierarchy design notes

-    1. Any class can import Constants()

-    2. Any class can import Logger()

-    3. Any class can import Cause()

-    4. Migrate() should be kept in state where anyone can import it.

-    5. Only the Config() can import and imported classes must not import outside config sub-package.
-        A) Cli()
-        B) Editor()

-    6. Only Storage(), Snippet() and Solution() can import Content()

-    7. Only Storage() can import Sqlite3db()

-    8. Content() is designed to be used by Snippet() and Solution().
-It is not designed to abstract or hide Snippet() or Solution() classes.

 #######################################
-## Design decisions
+## Design notes and decisions
 #######################################

     TERMS

-    attribute : Field that is part of the content. field     : Field that is part of the content. category  : Defines content category which can be 'snippet' or 'solution' parameter : Parameter in URL that defines for example filtering criteria for HTTP request.
+    attribute  : Field that is part of the content, same as field. field      : Field that is part of the content, same as attribute. category   : Defines content category which can be either 'snippet' or 'solution'. parameter  : Parameter in URL that defines for example filtering criteria for HTTP request.

-    collection : collection of resources
+    content    : Content types like Snippet or Solution stored inside collections and resources. collection : Collection of resources.
-    resource   : single resource that can be any of the content types contents   : list of content that is not in form of Resource()
+    resource   : Single resource that can be any of the content types.

     STRANGER THINGS

     1. 'I/O operation on closed file'

        If test 'test_debug_option_001' removes the caplog, there is error about I/O operation on closed file.
 Why?
 The case seems to work so this is caplog or capsys issue?
 Investigate more.